AspenXDev/Projects/LibraryV0/docs/UserStories.md

 > As a `Member`,
 > I want to borrow an available book,
 > so that I can read it.

-> Acceptance Criteria:
+Acceptance Criteria:

-- I can only borrow if my account is in good standing (no overdue books or unpaid fines).
+- Can borrow only if account is in good standing (no overdue books, fines ≤ \$10).
-- Upon borrowing, the book status changes to `On Loan`.
+- Book status updates to `On Loan`.
-- The system sets a standard due date (e.g., 14 days from checkout).
+- Due date is automatically set (14 days from checkout).
-- An on-screen confirmation message appears with the due date and book details.
+- On-screen confirmation shows due date and book details.

 ---